What is IRS Form 7217? Understanding Partner’s Report of Property Distributed by a Partnership

 Disguised Sales: Transfers classified as disguised sales under section 707(a)(2)(B) are exempt from this reporting requirement.

-When and How to File
+When and How to File the Form 7217

-Form 7217 should be attached to the partner's annual tax return for the tax year in which the property distribution was received.
+Form 7217 should be attached to the partner's annual tax return for the tax year in which such property distribution was received.
 The filing deadline aligns with the due date of the tax return, including any granted extensions.
-For tax years beginning in 2024 or later, the December 2024 version of Form 7217 should be used until a newer revision is issued.

-Information Required on Form 7217
+What Information Are Required on Form 7217?

 The form is divided into two main parts: